Johnathan Abram: 2019

 Abram made his NFL debut in week 1 against the Denver Broncos.
 In the game, Abram made 5 tackles in the 24–16 win.

 After the game, it was reported that Abram tore his rotator cuff and labrum and would be out for the remainder of the season.
 He was placed on injured reserve on September 13, 2019.

 2020

 Abram made his return from injury in Week 1 against the Carolina Panthers.
 During the game, Abram recorded a team high 13 tackles in the 34–30 win.
 In Week 3 against the New England Patriots, Abram recorded his first career interception off a pass thrown by Cam Newton during the 36–20 loss.
-In 2020, the USATODAY referred to "Abram’s lack of coverage skills and awareness is starting to become too difficult to ignore."
+In 2020, the USA TODAY referred to "Abram's lack of coverage skills and awareness is starting to become too difficult to ignore."

 2021

 Abram entered the 2021 season as the Raiders starting strong safety.
 He was placed on injured reserve on December 25, 2021, after undergoing shoulder surgery.
 He finished the season with a career-high 116 tackles, which was second on the team, and one interception through 14 starts.